AdrianNunez/AdrianNunez.github.io/_posts/2016-12-14-the-keras-tutorial.md

 As I appointed in my first paragraph, Keras works on top of either Theano or Tensorflow, therefore we will need to install one of them.
 I work with Theano because it's easier to install in my case.

+{% highlight ruby %}
+pip install Theano
+pip install keras
+{% endhighlight %}

+Now we have to specify that we want Theano as a backend ([link](https://keras.io/backend/)).

+{% highlight ruby %}
+nano ~/.keras/keras.json
+{% endhighlight %}

+In this file change the backend to Theano and the image ordering from 'tf' (which is the default option for Tensorflow) to 'th'.
+Note that the image ordering in Tensorflow is (width, height, channels) and in Theano is (channels, width, height).
+Finally, if you want to run Keras in your GPU you have to create a file '~/.theanorc' ('touch ~/.theanorc' in your command prompt) and include the following:

+{% highlight ruby %}
+[global]
+floatX = float32
+device = gpu0

+[nvcc]
+fastmath = True
+{% endhighlight %}

+If you want to use the CPU change 'gpu0' to 'cpu'.
+With this final steps we should have keras ready to work with Theano.

-### Your first Neural Network
+### Our first Neural Network

 First I will say that Keras has two different structures to create Neural Networks: the Sequential Model or the Functional API.
 We will work with the second one through the tutorial as it allows more freedom.
-If you have heard about the Graph Model I have to say that it has been removed (therefore it's deprecated) in the version 1.0.
+If you have heard about the Graph Model I have to say that it has been removed (therefore it's deprecated) in the version 1.0 ([link](https://github.com/fchollet/keras/issues/2802#issuecomment-221314411)).

 Let's start coding!
 Our first neural network is going to have a single input and a final dense layer (which will be the output).
 The example code can also be shown in the [Keras Models section](https://keras.io/models/model/) but we will go through each of the lines to understand better what we are doing.